WolframSegler/LTV_Economy/README.md

 # Credits

-Lukas04 - for providing the methods necessary for reflection under wfg_ltv_econ/util/ReflectionUtils and providing the correct hirearchy for accessing certain classes under wfg_ltv_econ/util/LtvMarketWidgetReplacer.
+Lukas04 - for providing ReflectionUtils and providing the correct hirearchy for accessing certain classes under LtvMarketWidgetReplacer.

 SirHartley - for helping with IndustryOptionProvider